Werner-Staeblein/Project-2-modified-resubmit/README.md

 The color palette is harmoniously coordinated with the logo, allowing for a coherent and calm image with its bright and warm colors.

+The target audience for this JavaScript quiz includes individuals starting their programming careers, students from the Code Institute looking to test their JavaScript knowledge, and people interested in web development.
+This quiz helps users prepare for technical exams or coding interviews, verify their JavaScript skills, and reinforce basic programming concepts.

 ## Live project

 ![Instructions Page](readme_assets/instructions_page_js_quiz.png)